timriffe/KOSTAT_Workshop1/README.md

 26-30 July, 2021.
 See you in Zoom!

 This repository is a placeholder for materials around the forthcoming workshop.
+Files and a table of contents will be added as materials are created.

 ## Things to install